 TWIGS auditions are held each spring for the upcoming school year.
-Auditions for the 2018-19 school year have closed.
-Auditions for the 2019-20 school year will be held Spring 2019.
+Auditions for the 2020-21 school year will be held April/May 2020.

-Each applicant will participate in a brief dance movement class as part of the audition.
-For the audition, wear a leotard and footless tights or spandex shorts/gym shorts with a close fitting t-shirt.
+Applicants will participate in a brief dance movement class as part of the audition.
+For the audition, wear a leotard, convertible tights, and ballet slippers.
+Spandex shorts/gym shorts and a close- fitting t-shirt may be worn.
 No skirts, leg warmers, costumes, or jeans.
-Ballet slippers or socks are required.
-No pointe shoes.
+Feet may be bare.
 Loose-fitting clothing or jewelry should not be worn.
-Hair should be securely pinned back.
+Hair should be pulled away from the face and neck and securely pinned back.
 The audition process typically lasts about two hours.

 Bring your instrument.
 We provide a piano and a harp for these auditions and a snare drum for percussion auditions.
 Bring sheet music and be prepared to play one or two selections and one or two scales on your instrument.